2021 REGISTRATION WILL OPEN MARCH 1ST, 2021 AND CLOSE ON FRIDAY, APRIL 23RD

 IMPORTANT INFO, DATES, TIMES

 If your child's team finishes first in their region then they will qualify for the State Championship Tournament.
-Currently it is unlikely that the state tournament will be held in 2020.
+The 2021 State Championship will be held Friday, July 30th-Sunday, August 1st.

 Finally, there are also several different levels of play.
 The chart below will help you identify which level to sign your child up for.
 PLEASE REACH OUT TO KEN TRONCO IF YOU NEED FURTHER HELP IDENTIFYING WHAT LEVEL TO SIGN UP FOR.